craftercms/docs/source/new-ia/reference/project-tools/studio/box-profiles-configuration.rst

 .. note::
   If you are using a JRE older than ``1.8.0_151`` you need to install the JCE Unlimited Strength Jurisdiction Policy Files.
 For newer versions you only need to enable the unlimited strength setting.

+For more information on how to manage/encode your secrets such as your Box credentials, please see :ref:`newIa-managing-secrets`